learn-co-curriculum/dsc-linalg-regression-lab/README.md

 ```

 ### Normalized Root Mean Squared Error
 The above error is clearly in terms of the dependent variable i.e. the final house price.
-You can also use a normalized mean squared error in case of multiple regression which can be calculated from RMSE using following formula:
+You can also use a normalized mean squared error in case of multiple regression which can be calculated from RMSE using following the formula:

 * Calculate normalized Root Mean Squared Error